JoyelV/buyers-sellers-management/README.md

 - **User Authentication**: Register, login, and logout with role-based access (buyer/seller).
 - **Project Creation**: Buyers can create projects with titles and descriptions.
 - **Bidding System**: Sellers can place bids, specifying bid amount and estimated completion time.
-- **Bid Selection**: Buyers can view bids and select one, triggering a notification to the seller.
+- **Bid Selection**: Buyers can view bids and select one, triggering a notification mail to the seller.
 - **Toast Notifications**: In-app success/error messages using React Hot Toast (e.g., "Bid placed successfully!").
 - **Professional UI**: Responsive design with light/dark mode, styled with Tailwind CSS.
 - **Role-Based Navigation**: Dynamic UI based on user role (e.g., "Place a Bid" for sellers, "Select Bid" for buyers).
-- **Loading/Error States**: Polished loading spinners and error messages for better UX.
+- **Loading/Error States**: Polished loading and error messages for better UX.

 ## Tech Stack
 - **Next.js**: React framework for server-side rendering, routing, and API routes.